Burlington County, New Jersey: State representatives

+The 40 municipalities of Burlington County are part of four separate legislative districts.

 Law enforcement

 The Burlington County Sheriff's Department is headed by a sheriff elected to a three-year term.
-The sheriff is Anthony Basantis, elected in 2020.
+The sheriff is James H. Kostoplis, elected in 2023.
 It is a member of the New York-New Jersey Regional Fugitive Task Force.
-The department has an Operations Division and a Courts Division.
-The Operations Division is headed by an undersheriff and includes Sheriff, Undersheriff, and Sheriff's Officer Chief.
-The division is split into a Warrants Unit and a Courts Division The Courts Division is headed by an undersheriff and includes a sheriff's officer, a lieutenant, four sergeants and forty-seven officers.
-This section provides security to the courts and runs the Sheriff's Emergency Response Team, a Warrant Unit and a Community Policing Unit.
-The Warrant Unit includes the department's canine unit.
+The department has an Administrative Bureau, Operations Bureau and a Courts Bureau.
+An Undersheriff heads the Administrative Bureau and includes a Chief Warrant Officer, Sheriff's Lieutenant, two Sheriff's Sergeants, Sheriff's Officers and a cadre of civilian staff.
+The Administrative Bureau includes Community Outreach, Recruiting, Civil Process, and Internal Affairs.
+The Operations Bureau is headed by an undersheriff and includes a Sheriff's Sergeant.
+The Operations Bureau includes the Warrant/Fugitive Section, K9 Operations, Patrol, Emergency Services Unit (ESU), and Special Operations.
+The Courts Division is headed by an undersheriff and includes a sheriff's officer, a lieutenant, two sergeants and Sheriff's officers.
+This section provides security to the courts and the State Judiciary.
 Notable former sheriffs include William Norton Shinn (1825-1828), Samuel A. Dobbins (1854-1857), and Jean Stanfield (2001-2019).

-The county is also home to the majority of 42000 acre megabase, Joint Base McGuire-Dix-Lakehurst, the entire Air Force Activity / Headquarters of JB MDL McGuire Air Force Base, and all of the main portions of the Army Support Activity, Fort Dix and most training grounds / shooting ranges lie within the county borders in New Hanover, North Hanover, Pemberton, and Springfield townships.
+The county is also home to the majority of 42000 acre megabase, Joint Base McGuire-Dix-Lakehurst, the entire Air Force Activity / Headquarters of JB MDL McGuire Air Force Base, and all of the main portions of the Army Support Activity, Fort Dix and most training grounds/shooting ranges lie within the county borders in New Hanover, North Hanover, Pemberton, and Springfield townships.